survivejs/audio-katas/README.md

 [Web Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is one of the perhaps most overlooked web APIs.
 Through these katas, you will get a better idea of its capabilities and will be able to go further in your own experiments with the API.
 Essentially we will be building a modular [Digital Audio Workstation (DAW)](https://en.wikipedia.org/wiki/Digital_audio_workstation) of our own.

 The repository contains [katas](katas/) and [solutions](solutions/).
-Each kata comes with a brief description for learning aims, background information, and a task to perform.
+Each kata comes with a brief description for learning aims, background information, and specific tasks to perform.
 The katas have been designed to form a continuum so make sure to start from the first one and complete them in a successive manner.
 Each kata is fairly simple and the goal is to teach a concept per kata to avoid overwhelming anyone.

 ## Katas